 ABSTRACT.
 Suppose that a countably n-rectifiable set Γ_0 is the support of a multiplicity-one stationary varifold in \mathbb{R}^{n+1} with a point admitting a flat tangent plane T of density $Q \geq 2$.
-We prove that, under a suitable assumption on the decay rate of the blow-ups of Γ_0 towards T, there exists a non-constant Brakke flow starting with Γ_0 .
-This shows non-uniqueness of Brakke flow under these conditions, and suggests that the stability of a stationary varifold with respect to mean curvature flow may be used to exclude the presence of flat singularities.
+We prove that, under a suitable assumption on the decay rate of the blow-ups of Γ_0 towards T, there exists a non-constant, genuinely time-dependend Brakke flow starting with Γ_0 .
+The result, which applies, in particular, to a large class of (possibly stable) minimal immersions with branch singularities, shows non-uniqueness of Brakke flow under these conditions.
+Furthermore, it suggests that stationary varifolds which are dynamically stable, i.e. stable with respect to mean curvature flow, may be free from flat singularities.